pulumi/docs/content/docs/reference/programming-model.md

 $ pulumi config set aws:region us-west-2
 ```

-While this works for the majority of Pulumi programs, some programs may have special requirements (e.g. the ability to deploy into multiple AWS regions simultaneously or to deploy into a Kubernetes cluster created earlier in the program) that require explicitly creating, configuring, and referencing providers.
-This is typically done by instantiating the relevant package's `Provider` type and passing it in the options for each `CustomResource` or `ComponentResource` that needs to use it.
-For example, the configuration and program below will create an ACM certificate in the `us-east-1` region and a load balancer listener in the `us-west-2` region.
+While this works for the majority of Pulumi programs, some programs may have special requirements.
+For example, it may require the ability to deploy to multiple AWS regions simultaneously, or to deploy to a Kubernetes cluster created earlier in the program that requires explicitly creating, configuring, and referencing providers.
+This is typically done by instantiating the relevant package's `Provider` type and passing in the options for each `CustomResource` or `ComponentResource` that needs to use it.
+For example, the following configuration and program will create an ACM certificate in the `us-east-1` region and a load balancer listener in the `us-west-2` region.

 {{< langchoose >}}